What Does Implantation Bleeding Look Like?

 Reasons For Bleeding During Your Cycle

-There are many different reasons a woman may experience bleeding during her monthly cycle.
-Here are a few of those reasons.
+A woman may experience bleeding during her monthly cycle for various reasons.
+Here are a few possibilities:

 - Menstruation.
-The shedding of the uterine lining at the end of each menstrual cycle.
-This only occurs if conception has not occurred.
-The uterus will shed this old blood and lining for approximately 5-7 days and then begin to grow a new lining.
-Commonly occurs every 26-36 days (some cycles may be shorter or longer).
+If conception hasn't taken place, the uterus sheds the uterine lining at the end of each menstrual cycle for approximately 5-7 days.
+It then grows a new lining and the cycle repeats.
+This commonly occurs every 26-36 days (some cycles may be shorter or longer).

 - Ovulation Spotting.
 Pink and/or brown spotting occurring around the time of ovulation (approximately 14 days after the first day of your last period).
 When a healthy egg is released and only lasts 1-2 days.